GrieferAtWork/kos-libiconv/README.md

+# Submodule for KOS: libiconv

+This repository is a sub-module for [KOS](https://github.com/GrieferAtWork/KOSmk4) and exists for the sole purpose to allow other projects to make use of the (admittedly very large) database that is included for the purpose of converting between different codecs.

+Currently, only KOSmk4 uses this library, but that might change in the future (I'm looking at you, [deemon](https://github.com/GrieferAtWork/deemon)...)

 ### Q: Why are you hardcoding all of the codecs into a single library?

 A: Because it's way more efficient, and before you get any wrong idea about how big this library is as a result, you should know that at the time of this being written, it's `582596` bytes (`569KiB`; which includes `.debug_info`) large (and sports support for `374` different codecs with `1502` different aliases).
 So no: this doesn't result in some insanely large data blobs, but rather a single very managable blob.